ThomasGesseyJones/DARA_21cm_Signal_Simulation/README.md

 ## Acknowledgments

-I would like to thank the organizers of the DARA 2023 REACH workshop for giving me the opportunity to present , and finally giving me the motivation to make this workbook, something I have wanted to do for some time.
+I would like to thank the organizers of the DARA 2023 REACH workshop for giving me the opportunity to present, and finally giving me the motivation to make this workbook, something I have wanted to do for some time.

 The structure of this code is inspired by the private 21-cm signal simulation code developed over many years by